sachin3104/FoodieHub-REACT/README.md

 -You can add any of your favourate food in your cart.

--This is not just a webpage with no backend connections your orders will be stored in a backend provided by google firebase.
+-This is a webpage where backend provided by google firebase.

 -You will see functional model, from validation, and cool UI in this project.